nickbrandt/GitLab/doc/administration/auth/smartcard.md

      # Port where the client side certificate is requested by NGINX
      client_certificate_required_port: 3444

+     # Host where the client side certificate is requested by NGINX
+     client_certificate_required_host: cac.gitlab.example.com
    ```

 1. Save the file and [restart](../restart_gitlab.md#installations-from-source)